-- A listing of the participants whose benefits were excluded from the measurement of liabilities in the most recent actuarial valuation that would be included in the determination of the amount of SFA (or for purposes of determining eligibility for SFA), - A description of the plan's policies and procedures for locating missing participants as well as the specific efforts that the plan has made to locate such participants, and - Details of a recent death audit (performed not earlier than one year prior to the SFA measurement date) demonstrating that there is no readily available information indicating that any such participants are deceased as of the SFA measurement date.
+- A listing (including relevant data items such as current age or date of birth, gender, assumed payment age or date, benefit amount at normal retirement date, benefit amount at assumed payment age or date, lump sum retroactive benefit payment as of SFA measurement date if applicable) of the participants whose benefits were excluded from the measurement of liabilities in the most recent actuarial valuation that would be included in the determination of the amount of SFA, - A description of the plan's policies and procedures for locating missing participants as well as the specific efforts that the plan has made to locate such participants, and - Details of a recent death audit (performed not earlier than one year prior to the SFA measurement date) demonstrating that there is no readily available information indicating that any such participants are deceased as of the SFA measurement date.
+Remove any "missing' terminated vested participants" that are known to be deceased after the census data date and before the SFA measurement date.
+This requirement is only for this assumption which is in contrast to Section B(9) of the General Instructions for Multiemployer Plans Applying for Special Financial Assistance.